tapdata/tapdata-docs/docs/user-guide/data-pipeline/data-development/process-node.md

 9. After confirming that the configuration is correct, simply click on the **Start** to initiate the task.

    After the operation is completed, you can observe the performance of the task on the current page.
-This includes metrics such as QPS (Queries Per Second), delay, task time statistics, and more.
+This includes metrics such as RPS (Records Per Second), delay, task time statistics, and more.

    ![union_table_result](../../../images/union_table_result_en.png)